gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 In addition to this optimization, Gardener allows [custom DNS configuration to be added to CoreDNS](https://github.com/gardener/gardener/blob/master/docs/usage/custom-dns-config.md) via a dedicated ConfigMap.

-In case this customization is related to non-Kubernetes entities, a user may configure the shoot's NodeLocalDNS to forward to CoreDNS instead of upstream (`disableForwardToUpstreamDNS: true`).
+In case this customization is related to non-Kubernetes entities, you may configure the shoot's NodeLocalDNS to forward to CoreDNS instead of upstream (`disableForwardToUpstreamDNS: true`).

 A broken DNS system on any level will cause disruption / service degradation for applications within the cluster.